Zahid-Rahman-USF/Analysis-of-School-Shootings-in-America/README.md

 ## Disclaimer
 This repository is a **class project** created for coursework at the University of South Florida.

 - It is **not a polished, complete, or fully working analysis** — in fact, parts of it may be broken, incomplete or flat out incorrect.
+- This repo is not as organized as I would like it to be.
 - It is **not intended for plug-and-play use** or production.
 - The main purpose of this repo is to **showcase academic work and skills** for learning and resume/visibility purposes.